Sete4321/gut_microbiota_CAC_MR/README.md

 If you use this pipeline, please cite:

-> [Author Names].
-Gut Microbiota Composition and the Risk of Coronary Artery Calcification:
+> Eshetie S, et al. Gut Microbiota Composition and the Risk of Coronary Artery Calcification:
 > A Genome-Wide Mendelian Randomization Meta-Analysis.
-[Journal] [Year].
+2026.

 And the underlying GWAS:
 - Kurilshikov A, et al. *Nat Genet.* 2021;53:156–165.